russmckendrick/records/content/albums/ix-6227462/index.md

 ---
 title: "...And You Will Know Us By The Trail Of Dead - IX"
-album_artist: "...And You Will Know Us By The Trail Of Dead"
+artist: "...And You Will Know Us By The Trail Of Dead"
-album_title: "IX"
+album_name: "IX"
 date: 2017-12-02
 release_id: "6227462"
 slug: "ix-6227462"
+hideSummary: true
 cover:
     image: "ix-6227462.jpg"
+    alt: "IX by ...And You Will Know Us By The Trail Of Dead"
+    caption: "IX by ...And You Will Know Us By The Trail Of Dead"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Post-Hardcore"]
 ---

 ## Tracklisting